verdaccio/verdaccio/.github/ISSUE_TEMPLATE/Bug_report.md

 <!--
-Hi folk, please read carefully the following points, all this information is what you need to share and make the process efficient so eveyrbody can understand your issue, please notice if you don't fill any of this points our friendly boot will remind you to do it or close automatically the issue.
-Removing the sections you considere are irrelevant for your issue is totally ok.
+Hi folk, please read carefully the following points, all this information is what you need to share and make the process efficient so everybody can understand your issue, please notice if you don't fill any of this points our friendly boot will remind you to do it or close automatically the issue.
+Removing the sections you consider are irrelevant for your issue is totally ok.

 If you have questions, you might rather join use over Discord https://chat.verdaccio.org